 There are thousands of ports and marinas around the world, and most of them are very charming, worthwhile places to visit.
 However, there are a few in particular that are simply irresistible to the superyacht set, boasting iconic facilities that see the world’s glitterati return time and time again to revel in their splendour.

-We feel these elite marinas deserve to be recognised, so we have compiled a list of our 15 favourite marinas in the world.
-During your time at sea, endeavour to tick off as many of these as you can.
+Yachting Pages feels that these elite marinas deserve to be recognised, so we have compiled a list of 15 of the most luxurious marinas in the world.
+During your time on board, endeavour to tick off as many of these as you can.
 We promise you won’t be disappointed!

 We start with Marina Grande on the island of Capri, which is reportedly the most expensive marina in the world.
 With a real feel of exclusivity, berthing will need to be arranged many months in advance, especially during peak season.
 There are over 300 berths in total and the facility can accommodate superyachts of up to 60 metres or 197 foot.